tom472/mediabox/README.md

 3. Make the mediabox.sh script executable: `$ chmod +x mediabox.sh`
 4. Run the mediabox.sh script: `$ ./mediabox.sh`

+**Please be prepared to supply the following details after you run Step 4 above.**
 As the script runs you will be prompted for:

 1. Your Private Internet Access credentials.
-2. Credentials for the Deluge daemon - this is needed for the CouchPotato container.
-3. The "Version" of Plex you want to run. (i.e. latest, public, plexpass)
+2. The "Version" of Plex you want to run. (i.e. latest, public, plexpass)
-4. PLEX - CLIAM_TOKEN - if you choose plexpass as your version.
+3. PLEX - CLIAM_TOKEN - if you choose plexpass as your version.
+  * (Optional - Available by logging in here: https://www.plex.tv/claim)
+4. The "style" of Portainer to use: (No Auth -OR- Latest)
+  * Portainer with No Auth will not require a password for access and will automaticvally connect to the local Docker socket endpoint.
+  * Portainer latest will; require a password, require a persistant volume map, and will need you to select the endpoint to manage.
+5. Credentials for the Deluge daemon - this is needed for the CouchPotato container.

 The script will complete and launch your mediabox containers.